hackforla/knowledgebase-content/.github/ISSUE_TEMPLATE/create-a-new-guide---with-examples-from-multiple-teams.md

 ---

 ### Overview
-We need to create a guide to using size labels so teams can accurately assess how long tasks should take to complete.
+We need to create a guide to using [NAME OF THING] so [NAME OF REASON]

 ### Action Items
 The phases in the guide-making process are listed below.
 Each phase displayed in blue is linked to a wiki page with instructions on how to complete that phase.
 Open the wiki page in a new tab, copy the instructions for each part into the section labelled 'Tasks' at the bottom of this issue, and complete each task listed.